awslabs/visual-asset-management-system/DeveloperGuide.md

 | :-------------------------------- | :--------------------------------------- | --------------------------------------- |
 | LAS, LAZ, E57, PLY (Point Clouds) | vamsExecutePreviewPcPotreeViewerPipeline | snsExecutePrviewPcPotreeViewerPipeline  |

-### Standard Type - GenerativeAI 3D Metadata Extraction Pipeline (Asynchronous)
+### Standard Type - GenerativeAI 3D Metadata Labeling Pipeline (Asynchronous)

 > Notice: This use-case pipeline uses a open-source library that is GPL licensed.
 Please refer to the ![NOTICE File](/NOTICE.md) and review with your organizations legal team before enabling use.

-The GenerativeAI 3D Metadata Extraction Pipeline is used to generate 2D renders and metadata JSON labeling information for 3D mesh asset files.
+The GenerativeAI 3D Metadata labeling Pipeline is used to generate 2D renders and metadata JSON labeling information for 3D mesh asset files.
 This is useful to auto-label asset data as it is ingested.

 If you wish to trigger this pipelines additionally/manually through VAMS pipeline, you can setup a new VAMS pipeline using the table below.
 You will need to lookup the lambda function name in the AWS console based on the base deployment name listed.